Virgin Galactic and Their SpaceShipTwo and White Knight Rocket System

 The move to get the program back on track took a big step when in February of 2016 Virgin Galactic debuted their new SpaceShipTwo.
-Named VSS Unity, it is the first ship fully built by the company following a restructuring from the fallout of the accident.
+Named VSS Unity, it was the first ship fully built by the company following a restructuring from the fallout of the accident.
 As it turns out, 75% of the craft had been finished when Enterprise was destroyed, possibly helping to ensure that the company did not fold as it strived for a quick turnaround.
-And not to worry, for Unity will have many upgrades to its predecessor, some planed prior and some as a result of the tragedy, such as a computer release of the tail wing feature as opposed to a human manually disengaging it.
+And not to worry, for Unity has many upgrades to its predecessor, some planed prior and some as a result of the tragedy, such as a computer release of the tail wing feature as opposed to a human manually disengaging it.
 Virgin Galactic doesn't want anymore failures to take away from their goals, and they are taking as many steps as is required to accomplish this (Klotz "New," Berger).

 "Array."
 Overview – Spaceport.
 N.p., n.d.
 Web.
 12 May 2014.

 Berger, Eric.
 "Virgin Galactic moves on from crash, debuts flashy new spaceship." arstechnica.com.
 Conte Nast., 19 Feb.
 2016.
 Web.
 08 Mar.
 2016.